×

 When we asked people what advice they would give someone preparing to move to Panama City, they said:

 "We see service dogs all the time here in Panama City in the malls, restaurants and bars.
-They accept them inside and some even offer them a water dish," said one expat in Panama.
+They accept them inside and some even offer them a water dish," explained one expat living in Panama.

 Connect